 8. Warui (悪い)

-After we have discussed a lot with very polite and formal expressions in apology, now let’s try this more casual phrase.
-Not only using gomen or gomen ne, here is another way of apologizing that is the least formal and can only be used for people who are already familiar with you.
+Now that we’ve talked a lot about very polite and formal ways of apologising, let’s try this more casual one.
+As well as using gomen or gomen ne, here is another way of apologising which is the least formal and can only be used with people who already know you.
 It is warui or warukatta.

-Probably, you have heard this expression often in anime or drama, indeed sometimes this word is used on many occasions with light mistakes.
+You may have heard this phrase in anime or drama before, in fact the word is sometimes used several times for minor mistakes.
 In general, warui and warukatta have the meaning of “bad” or can be translated as “oh my bad”.
-It can be interpreted as well as “I’m sorry because I did something bad”.
+It can also be interpreted as “I’m sorry because I did something bad”.